thenewdarling/CurseOfStrahd/Downtime/2021-05-30 Downtime before Session 3.md

 [02-Jun-21 01:05 PM] TenderstDM
-The morning after [[Madame Eva]]’s reading, Varian and Jeremiah awake with an extra hit dice of temporary hit points (as these are acquired during your long rest, they will carry into the following days). [[Ireena]] introduces the group to Arlo, and explains that her prophecy from [[Madame Eva]]’s, includes the four of you.
+The morning after [[Madame Eva]]’s reading, Varian and Jeremiah awake with an extra hit dice of temporary hit points (as these are acquired during your long rest, they will carry into the following days). [[Ireena]] introduces the group to [[Arlo]], and explains that her prophecy from [[Madame Eva]]’s, includes the four of you.
 As such [[Ireena]] wants you to prepare yourself as best you can.
 “Go acquire whatever you may need to travel, it is three days ride to Vallaki, and the roads in Barovia are always treacherous.”
 She hands each of you 25gp.

 @thenewdarling  Nobody in the camp knows of where you might acquire a diamond outside of Vallaki, thankfully this is where you are heading.
 Although most of the Vistani carry arms, it takes you a while to find someone willing to trade a rapier.
 A young woman has recently acquired some wares, she has a silvered rapier and dagger, worth 40gp and 25gp to her respectively – or an item of suitable worth to trade!

 [02-Jun-21 01:14 PM] Magdalena de Luna (she/her)
-(Magda makes sure to say hello to Arlo before going to the young woman - presumably quite business-like about the whole thing)
+(Magda makes sure to say hello to [[Arlo]] before going to the young woman - presumably quite business-like about the whole thing)
 Valuing her shortsword at 15gp, she offers to trade both it and the 25gp from [[Madame Eva]] for the silvered rapier

-[02-Jun-21 01:26 PM] Arlo de León (he/him)
+[02-Jun-21 01:26 PM] [[Arlo]] de León (he/him)
-Arlo greets everyone cheerfully, with a bow.
+[[Arlo]] greets everyone cheerfully, with a bow.
 He’s still not entirely clicked that here’s stuck here, and is enjoying the ambiance.
 He seeks someone out to tell him about the Vistani and Boravia in general

 [02-Jun-21 01:42 PM] Jeremiah Templeton (he/him)
-Jeremiah at first flinches at Arlo's greeting, then realising that he's just bending, and not shooting arrows, he also greets Arlo
+Jeremiah at first flinches at [[Arlo]]'s greeting, then realising that he's just bending, and not shooting arrows, he also greets [[Arlo]]

 [02-Jun-21 01:57 PM] TenderstDM
 She's happy to receive your interest, but has no need for your sword.
 She stumbled into these items, maybe if you offered to take both the dagger and rapier of her hands she could do you a deal?